lily4499/Centralized-Logging-for-E-Commerce-Microservices-using-the-ELK-Stack/README.md

 # Centralized Logging for E-Commerce Microservices using the ELK Stack
 ---
-> Our e-commerce platform faced increasing complexity in monitoring distributed microservices across order, product, and frontend components.
+> Case Study: Our e-commerce platform faced increasing complexity in monitoring distributed microservices across order, product, and frontend components.
 To gain full observability, we implemented a centralized logging pipeline using the ELK Stack.
 Logs from NGINX, product-service, and order-service were collected using Logstash and parsed using Grok and JSON decoding, then indexed into Elasticsearch.
 This setup enabled our team to visualize traffic trends, detect 404/500 errors, and monitor application health through Kibana dashboards.
 As a result, we reduced log troubleshooting time by 70% and proactively resolved performance issues before they reached users.

 ---
 ### 🧭 Objective: